gal/UCC-CS02/CS2208 - Information Storage/Notes.md

 #### Aggregate Functions - Group By

-- Find the average salaray of instructors in each department
+- Find the average salary of instructors in each department

 ```SQL
 SELECT dept_name, AVG (salary) AS avg_salary FROM instructor